Surfbort

 Surfbort is an American punk rock band formed in Brooklyn, New York in 2015.
 They were featured in a campaign by Gucci, and members of Blondie have named the band as a favorite of theirs.
-They have released music with Cult Records and Slope Records.
+They have released music with Cult Records, Roolette Records, Rough Trade Records, Muddguts Records, Fat Possum Records, and Slope Records.

 Biography

 Surfbort was formed in 2014 by lead singer Dani Miller when she was at a gig looking for acts to perform.
-The group got their name from the Beyoncé song "Drunk in Love."
+The group got their name from the Beyoncé song "Drunk in Love".
 They began releasing music with the single "Trash" in 2015, followed by their self-titled debut EP on Slope Records.

-Texan Sean Powell joined the band on drums in sept 2015.
-In Feb 2016 the original guitarist Matt Picola left the band and Powell asked fellow Texan Alex Kilgore to come in on guitar.
+Texan Sean Powell joined the band on drums in September 2015.
+In February 2016 the original guitarist Matt Picola left the band and Powell asked fellow Texan Alex Kilgore to come in on guitar.

 In 2017, the band performed at the Coachella Festival.

-Their debut album Friendship Music was released in 2018 on Cult Records.
+Their debut album, Friendship Music, was released in 2018 on Cult Records.

 In 2019, Surfbort was featured in Gucci's pre-fall campaign.

 The band have toured Europe/UK/Australia twice and done several tours around the US and Canada.
-Among others they have played/toured with Idles, Interpol, Wolf Alice, Descendents, Amyl and the Sniffers, Black Lips, Tropical Fuckstorm, Iceage, and Starcrawler.
+Among others they have played/toured with Idles, Interpol, Wolf Alice, Descendents, Amyl and the Sniffers, Black Lips, Tropical Fuck Storm, Iceage, and Starcrawler.

 In 2020 Matt Picola rejoined the band and Nick Arnold was brought in to play bass.
 The current lineup is Dani Miller, Sean Powell, Alex Kilgore, Matt Picola, and Nick Arnold.